jecki/DHParser/documentation_src/manuals/transform.rst

         (PLUS "+")
         (NUMBER "5")))

-Two things are important to know about :py:func:`~transform.traverse`:
+Three things are important to know about :py:func:`~transform.traverse`:

 1. Trees are transformed depth first.
 So, when a transformation is called on a particular node, or rather trail (see :ref:_trails), all children of that